Signed in as:

 Jokers (Face Value: 0)

 Creative, fun, multi-talented and can show us all how to lighten up.
-They are above it all, a law unto themselves and should not be discarded.
+Jokers are nothing and everything, and anything in between.
+Jokers can be deceptive, immature, powerful, and/or highly spiritual.
+They are above it all; a law unto themselves, and should never be discarded.

 Aces (Face Value: 1)

-Symbols of desire, ambition and a quest for self-expression and recognition.
-Positively applied, they can supply the motivation necessary for progress.
+Aces represent the One (1) and the search for Self.
+Aces need time to themselves.
+While quite independent, at the same time, they need the presence of others to feel complete.
+The Ace is a symbol of desire, ambition, and a quest for self-expression and recognition.
+Positively applied, Aces can supply the motivation necessary for progress.
 Negatively, they can be symbols of greed.

 Twos (Face Value: 2)

 Symbolically, Twos frequently represent two or more people, cooperative efforts, or partnerships.
-Negatively expressed, they represent lack of cooperation and fear.
+In "The Mystic Test Book" author Olney Richmond wrote, “The twos indicate unions or joinings; bargains between two persons.
+Co-partnership and letters passing from person to person."
+Negatively expressed, Twos represent lack of cooperation and fear.

 Threes (Face Value: 3)